 Who Created the OKR Methodology?

 The OKR methodology was created by Andrew Grove during his work in Intel as a way to set goals, measure progress, and maintain focus on the most important objectives.
 It was developed as an alternative to traditional management practices such as annual budgets, long-term plans, and departmental performance reviews.
 In 1983, Andrew Grove documented OKR in his book High Output Management.

 John Doerr, at the time a salesperson for Intel, attended a course by Grove at Intel where he learned about OKRs.
 In 1999, Doerr worked for venture capital firm Kleiner Perkins when he introduced OKRs to Google.
 As a result, OKRs became a part of the culture of Google as a "management methodology that helps to ensure that the company focuses efforts on the same important issues throughout the organization."

 As an outcome-driven framework, the OKR framework helped Sergey Brin and Larry Page to take Google to new heights, and ever since, many companies have learned to utilize the OKR’s principles.

 Every organization, team, or project needs a clear definition of success.
 Using OKRs correctly enables teams and organizations to set standard success criteria.
 They define measurable objectives for achieving success.
 A critical part of OKR is ensuring that criteria for success are not only present but shared and transparent to the entire organization and partners.
 When setting OKRs, the shared success criteria concept is crucial.
 Every time you review your Key Results, you must ask yourselves: do these Key Results describe what success looks like?

-What Are the Types of Key Results?
+Types of Key Results